gtrujillos/season-fruits/README.md

     ```

 ### Building the Application
-To run the application locally:
+To build the application locally:
 ```sh
 yarn build
 ```